 Since each site is unique, there is no magical plug and play solution to capture all the data you want in events.
-Elevar Analysts added over 50 GTM event tags for the new Hunter Fan site that would to capture important user data.
-Using our funnel builder, we were able to use the new event tags to build out different journies a user could take.
-This is a great way to understand which actions increase or decrease conversion rate, and where drop-offs are occurring.
+To capture important user data, Elevar analysts added over 50 GTM event tags for the new Hunter Fan site.
+Using our funnel builder, we were able to use the new event tags to build out different journeys a user may take.
+This is a great way to understand which actions increase or decrease conversion rates, and where drop-offs are occurring.

 Below is a sampling of questions the new GTM events will help answer around their users’ journey:

 - What are the most popular navigation links?

 - Which banners are people clicking on?
 Which banner click leads to the best conversion rate?

 - Which feature are people filtering for the most on category pages?
 Which variant of the feature do customers look for the most?

 - What do customers sort category pages by the most?

 - Of product page views, what percentage were for products available to be bought online?
 Only available with another retailer?
 Out of stock?

 - How often are product pages without product images viewed?
 Does this impact conversion rate?